ramnes/context-color/README.md

 Description
 -----------

-`context-color` is simple script that, when executed, outputs a color based on a command output's hash.
+`context-color` is a simple script that, when executed, outputs a color based on a command output's hash.

 For example, once installed somewhere in your `$PATH`, it allows you to do things like this: